 For more information, visit dhhr.wv.gov/COVID-19/Pages/default.aspx.

-The statewide order is no longer in effect, but individuals should strongly consider using cloth face coverings while in public, and particularly when using mass transit.
+Individuals are strongly advised to use cloth face coverings while in public, and particularly when using mass transit.
 Workers who have frequent, close contact with customers or other workers may need to wear some combination of a face mask, a face shield and/or goggles.

 For more information, visit www.dhs.wisconsin.gov/covid-19/index.htm.